Our Team at Brain Injury NZ

 Nerrily has been with the Brain Injury Association of Wanganui for about 10 years.
 She started off as a board member, then moved into the positions of president and liaison officer, and was added to the National board three years ago.

-I’ve had a long history of volunteering for many charities and community groups.
-I sit on three Wanganui District Council committees that focus on people with disabilities and the elderly.
-My interest in the Brain Injury Association began when my daughter Nicole was knocked off her bike while training as a road cyclist.
-She suffered a brain injury, which led to epilepsy.
-Over the years, Nicole has worked extremely hard, and much of her brain injury has diminished or even gone.
-I enjoy giving back to the community and making a difference.
+With a long history of volunteering for many charities and community groups, Nerrily sits on three Wanganui District Council committees that focus on people with disabilities and the elderly.
+Her interest in the Brain Injury Association began when her daughter Nicole suffered a brain injury after a cycling accident.
+Nerrily continues to enjoy giving back to the community and making a difference.